Politics of Białystok: Modern Poland

 This function was to go to whoever received two thirds of the votes.
 The vote was secret and 49 councilors participated in it.
 The competitors included Bronisław Niepsuj - an electronics engineer from the Białystok Television Components Plant Biazet, an activist of the Independent Self-Governing Trade Union "Solidarity", interned during martial law, co-founder of a private company, as well as an activist of the Białystok Land Civic Committee.
 The elections on June 25, 1989, were held as previously agreed.
 The Białystok Regional Board of "Solidarity" recommended Andrzej Łupiński for this position, Jan Citka was nominated by the Society of Polish Urban Planners, Wojciech Hołownia was nominated by a group of councilors and Lech Rutkowski was nominated by the Catholic Intelligentsia Club.
 All candidates represented the Solidarity electoral alliance, but none of them had the recommendation of the Citizens' Committee.

 The commission found that none of the candidates obtained an absolute majority: Jan Citko received the vote from 7 councillors, Wojciech Hołownia 13, Andrzej Łupiński 7 and Lech Rutkowski 18 votes. Łupiński gave his votes to Rutkowski.
 As a result, Hołownia and Rutkowski made it to the second round.
 In the second round Hołownia received 18 votes and Rutkowski 24 votes, so once again no candidate was able to obtain absolute majority, so a third round was held.
 This time Hołownia received 13 votes and Rutkowski 29 votes, which led the City Council to appoint him the president of Białystok.
 The newly elected authorities were preoccupied with the stabilizing the sprawling financial deficit, the introduction of rational management principles, the adaptation of the structures and basis for the functioning of the urban economy to the rules of the free market, making up for the backlog in the development of infrastructure and streamlining the work municipal services.

+In the period of the upcoming 2006 mayoral election, Mayor Jerzy Kropiwnicki of Łódź tried to support President Ryszard Tur, who had been president of the Christian Local Government Movement since 2003 and chairman of the Movement's Supreme Council.
+They also attempted to negotiate with Law and Justice leaders about joint participation in the local elections.
+It is worth noting that in Białystok, Law and Justice opposed Ryszard Tur, who became president as a candidate of the Białystok Right-Wing Alliance, co-founded by, among others, the Civic Platform.
+The PiS leaders did not agree to put forward Ryszard Tur as their candidate for mayor of Białystok.
+Marek Kozłowski received the recommendation.
+Lacking a political base, Ryszard Tur did not seek re-election.
+He ran as the leader of the Christian Local Government Movement (ChRS), but the group failed to cross the 5% electoral threshold and did not enter the Białystok elections.